Run a Kubernetes Cluster on Spot Instances in 4 Steps

 Step 2: Import Instance Configuration

-With MCS, you can get started quickly by importing instance configuration from existing instances.
-MCS will import instance configurations such as AMI, security groups, and VPC.
-For a full list of configurations imported by MCS, visit our docs.
+With Elastigroup, you can get started quickly by importing instance configuration from existing instances.
+Elastigroup will import instance configurations such as AMI, security groups, and VPC.
+For a full list of configurations imported by Elastigroup, visit our docs.

 You can select an autoscaling group, or an existing instance to import from: